khudiiash/webgpu-renderer/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Unlicense License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 <!-- CONTACT -->